autograms/autograms/docs/autograms_concepts/autograms.md

 ## Memory Object

-The AutoGRAMS memory object stores everything assosiated with a specific run of the program.
-The two main compnents are the function stack, and model turns (optional, mainly used for logging model inputs/outputs).
+The AutoGRAMS memory object stores everything associated with a specific run of the program.
+The two main components are the function stack, and model turns (optional, mainly used for logging model inputs/outputs).
 Each layer of the memory stack stores the chatbots conversation turns, as well as any variables set at that layer of the stack.
 The memory object can be saved and reloaded using jsonpickle to save and load the state of a program or chatbot.

 ```
 autogram_reply,memory_object = autogram.reply(user_reply,memory_object)